RainerLeber/Minesweeper/README.md

 # Minesweeper
 This is a Minesweeper in C++
 With a fixed Size.
-The Minesweeper was made for a Shool Project.
+The Minesweeper was made for a shool Project.